How To Say Easter Sunday In Spanish

 Q: Are there any differences in pronunciation of "Domingo de Pascua" across different Spanish-speaking countries?

 A: While the pronunciation is generally consistent, slight variations in accent and intonation may exist depending on the region.
-However, these variations are unlikely to cause any confusion.
+That said, these variations are unlikely to cause any confusion.

 Q: Is it appropriate to use "Domingo de Resurrección" instead of "Domingo de Pascua"?